SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Experiments

 \subsection{Ablation Study}

-\textbf{Architecture Design} Tab.~\ref{tab:ablation_arc} presents an ablation study on how each design component affects overall video quality.
-Adding the projection alone improves subject consistency and image quality but reduces background and text consistency.
-Incorporating the gate alongside the projection enhances performance across all metrics, indicating that the projection alone is insufficient to balance branch outputs.
-Compared with the Non-shared weight variant, our design achieves even higher scores on all metrics while introducing substantially fewer parameters, demonstrating that the combination of shared architecture, projection, and gating not only optimizes performance but also provides a favorable trade-off between accuracy and parameter efficiency.
+\textbf{Multi-level Dynamic-Static Scaling.} Tab.~\ref{tab:ablation_arc} presents an ablation study on how each design component affects the video quality.
+Adding the layer-wise static scaling projection alone improves subject consistency and image quality but reduces background and text consistency.
+Incorporating the input-timestep-aware dynamic scaling alongside the projection enhances performance across all metrics, indicating that the dynamic scaling is essential for coordinating the two branches' output.
+Compared with the Non-shared weight variant (i.e., sparse and linear attn use independent $W^Q$, $W^K$, $W^V$, $W^O$), our design achieves higher scores on all metrics while introducing substantially fewer parameters, demonstrating that SALAD not only optimizes performance but also provides a favorable trade-off between accuracy and parameter efficiency.

-\textbf{Initalization.} We experiment SALAD with different initialization settings.
-Zero initialization continuously has lower training loss compared with random initialization.
-After finetuning, the model with zero initialization projection module demonstrates higher subject, background, and text consistency as shown in Tab.~\ref{tab:init}.
+\textbf{Initalization of Static Scaling layers.} We experiment SALAD with random initialization settings when applying static scaling.
+Zero initialization has lower training loss compared with random initialization.
+After finetuning, the model with zero initialization projection module demonstrates higher subject, background, and text consistency as shown in Tab.~\ref{tab:init} (a).

-\textbf{Gate Design.} To further investigate how the gate facilitates performance recovery, we examine two variants.
-The \textit{Constant Scale} variant replaces the gate with a fixed scalar $\lambda = 0.5$, while the \textit{Detached Gate} variant is designed to analyze whether backpropagating gradients to the input positively contribute to performance.
-In this variant, such gradients are blocked, while the gate parameters remain trainable.
-As shown in Tab.~\ref{tab:gate_design}, the Constant Scale variant improves video quality, indicating that adjusting the contribution of the linear attention during both training and inference enhances recovery.
-However, it performs worse than the input-dependent gate, suggesting that adaptive gating more effectively regulates the auxiliary role of the linear attention branch.
-The Detached Gate variant also achieves higher video quality, implying that the improvement arises primarily from dynamic scaling of the linear attention rather than from gradient flow to the input.
+\textbf{Input-Timestep-Aware Scaling.} To further investigate how the dynamic scaling facilitates performance recovery, we examine two variants. \textit{Constant Scale} variant replaces the dynamic scaler with a fixed scalar $\lambda = 0.5$.
+The \textit{Detached} variant blocks the gradient flow from the Dynamic Scaler to the input features while keeping the Scaler’s internal channel-mixing linear layers trainable.
+By truncating gradient flow to the input, this variant helps determine if backpropagating gradients to the backbone provides any additional benefit beyond the dynamic scaling itself.

+As shown in Tab.~\ref{tab:gate_design} (b), \textit{Constant Scale} improves video quality, indicating that adjusting the contribution of the linear attention during both training and inference enhances recovery.
+However, it performs worse than the dynamic scaling values, suggesting that adaptive scaling more effectively regulates the auxiliary role of the linear attention branch. \textit{Detached variant} also achieves higher video quality, implying that the improvement arises primarily from dynamic scaling of the linear attention rather than from gradient flow to the input.